 The Victorian Bar Pro Bono Committee oversees the pro bono assistance provided to both individuals and community groups.
 This work includes advocating for human rights, environmental or social justice causes, and helping people from marginalised and disadvantaged backgrounds.

-From people fighting extradition to everyday cases defending people charged with minor summary matters and infringable offences, the Victorian Bar’s barristers have stepped up to ensure that all individuals have access to legal representation regardless of age, gender, race, disability or socio economic hardship.
+From people fighting extradition to everyday cases defending people charged with minor summary matters and infringeable offences, the Victorian Bar’s barristers have stepped up to ensure that all individuals have access to legal representation regardless of age, gender, race, disability or socio-economic hardship.

 Pro Bono cases conducted at the Victorian Bar include complex long-running cases on such topics as Native Title, Refugees’ Rights, Climate Change and Environment, Animal Welfare and Sexual Discrimination.
 They can often involve up to several months of a barrister’s time.

 The types of assistance usually available through this Scheme are:

 In some cases, the assistance offered may be more limited in scope than the assistance requested.